 Academic administrators are facing a challenge.
-Jaffe Holden is here to help with our toolkit of customizable audio and video solutions to help your school meet and exceed the requirements of socially distanced learning to provide meaningful education.
-And, it can be in place by the fall.
+Jaffe Holden is here to help with our toolkit of customizable audio and video solutions to help your academic project meet and exceed the requirements of socially distanced learning to provide meaningful education.

 If you or a colleague are struggling with this issue, please contact Garth Hemphill, Associate Principal of Audio/Video, at GHemphill@JaffeHolden.com or at 713.807.7100 extension 101 so he can walk you through our offering.